Champions League final: UEFA under pressure to move game from Saint Petersburg due to Russia-Ukraine tension

-UEFA is coming under pressure to move this season's Champions League final from Saint Petersburg due to the threat of conflict between Russia and Ukraine.
+UEFA is considering moving this season's Champions League final away from St Petersburg in response to the threat of conflict between Russia and Ukraine.

-The blue ribbon event of the European club football calendar is due to take place at the Krestovsky Stadium on May 28.
+The final is due to be played at the Gazprom Arena on May 28 but the location is now under review, with UEFA confident it would be able to change the venue.

-European football's governing body says it is not taking the match away from Russia.
-In a statement, UEFA said: "UEFA is constantly and closely monitoring the situation.
-At present, there are no plans to change the venue."
+The governing body has previously been able to move prestigious events at short notice, including the last two Champions League finals.

-However, UEFA has previously been able to move prestigious events at relatively short notice, including the previous two Champions League finals.
+The 2021 final - which saw Chelsea defeat Manchester City - was also set to be played in Saint Petersburg, but was eventually held in Porto due to Covid travel restrictions.

 Trending